trickster-2005/blog/source/about/index.md

 ---
 title: About
 ---
-a college student majoring in Anthropology
+A college student majoring in Anthropology